aScriptingOreo/rrp-pilot2.0/README.md

 ## Fixed Wing Aircraft tweaks
 > There is no real reason to purchase one of the many fixed wing aircraft on the catalogue, they function similarly to rotary aircraft but without the vertical take-off/landing.
 -   Increasing their top speed and acceleration would make them more exciting for buyers and the ones flying them.
-This would, of course,
+This would, of course, increase the likelyhood of someone buying it.

 ## Clock in Stations
 >Having a clock in station on every airport would be ideal, flying from paleto to LSIA is rather time consuming.